civicrm/civicrm-dev-docs/docs/standards/javascript.md

 ## Using CiviCRM Javascript in non CiviCRM pages

-If you are working outside the context of CiviCRM pages (e.g. on a Drupal page, Wordpress widget, Joomla page, etc) you need to explicitly tell CiviCRM to load its javascript in to the page header.
+If you are working outside the context of CiviCRM pages (e.g. on a Drupal page, WordPress widget, Joomla page, etc) you need to explicitly tell CiviCRM to load its javascript in to the page header.
 You can add your own scripts as well.

 ```php
 civicrm_initialize();